 Typically, springs will last 10-15,000 cycles, or eight to twelve years, depending on the quality of the spring.
 A cycle is one rotation of opening and closing your garage door.

-How do you know if your garage door spring is broken?
+How do you know if you have a broken garage door spring?

 There are three different types of springs: torsion, extension, and Wayne-Dalton torque master.